Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 As a landlord in Florida, the following are some of the disclosures you must make before renting out your property:

 • Disclosure on lead-based paint.
 This applies to landlords renting out homes built before 1978.
-The disclosure requires landlords to inform tenants of lead-based paint hazards.
+The disclosure requires landlords to inform residents of lead-based paint hazards.

 • Disclosure on how you’re holding your tenant’s security deposit.

-• Disclosure on whether there is presence of radon gas in or inside the rental unit.
+• Disclosure on whether there is the presence of radon gas in or inside the rental unit.

 Tenants’ Rights & Responsibilities in Florida